The Philosophy of Boarding at Souls

 How is boarding organised in boarding schools?

 Boarding schools basically have two options when it comes to organising boarding facilities.
-One school of thought houses the students in a horizontal organisation, the other is vertical.
+One school of thought houses the students in a horizontal organisation, and the other is vertical.

 WHAT DOES THIS MEAN?

 Students live in houses with students of a similar age.
-Senior Secondary students may live together as their needs may be perceived as different to Junior Secondary students and vice versa.
+Senior Secondary students may live together as their needs may be perceived as being different to Junior Secondary students and vice versa.